syncfusion-content/xamarin-docs/Xamarin/SfTreeView/MVVM.md

 ### Collapse command

-The `CollapseCommand` will be triggered while collapsing the node and passing the [TreeViewNode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode.html) as commmand parameter.
+The `CollapseCommand` will be triggered while collapsing the node and passing the [TreeViewNode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.TreeView.Engine.TreeViewNode.html) as command parameter.
 TreeView collapses the node based on the return value of `CanExecute` method implementation of CollapseCommand.
 If you return false, then collapse action will be canceled. `Execute` method implementation of `CollapseCommand` will get called after collapsing of node.

 {% tabs %}
 {% highlight xaml %}